Erectile dysfunction, or not being able to get or maintain an erection, is surprisingly common.

 An erection is an automatic reaction.
 So.
 The goal is not to have an erection.

 The goal is to focus on what you are doing, with no judgment.
 That simply means paying attention to your partner, to whatever sensations you are feeling.
 No judgement is important.
 This means no “It’s not working” “How am I doing?”
 If these judgments pop into your head, just bring your attention back to what you are doing.

 Focusing on what you are doing, with no judgement, will eventually allow you to have, and maintain, an erection, naturally.

 Erectile problems (including yours), if coming from stress, is a temporary hitch.
-Once you start to see it as this, you take the pressure of yourself, and allow nature to take its place.
+Once you start to see it like this, you take the pressure of yourself and allow nature to take its place.